Questions? Call us today!

 (b)

-wilful damage, abnormal storage or working conditions, accident, negligence by you or by any third party;
+wilful damage, abnormal storage or working conditions, accident, or negligence by you or by any third party;

 (c)